DataDog/integrations-extras/apollo/README.md

   - `apollo.engine.operations.latency.max`
   - `apollo.engine.operations.latency.avg`

-All metrics forwarded to Datadog are aggregated in 60-second intervals and tagged with the GraphQL operation name as `operation:<query-name>`.
+All metrics forwarded to Datadog are aggregated in 60-second intervals and tagged with the GraphQL operation name as `operation:<QUERY_NAME>`.
 Unique query signatures with the same operation name are merged, and queries without an operation name are ignored.

-All of the metrics are also tagged with the Graph Manager graph ID as `service:<graph-id>` and the variant name as `variant:<variant-name>`, so multiple graphs from Graph Manager can send data to the same Datadog account.
+All of the metrics are also tagged with the Graph Manager graph ID as `service:<GRAPH_ID>` and the variant name as `variant:<VARIAN_NAME>`, so multiple graphs from Graph Manager can send data to the same Datadog account.
 If you have not set a variant name, then "current" will be used.

 If you're reporting metrics to Graph Manager through the Engine proxy, Datadog will merge your statistics across multiple instances of the proxy (per-host metrics are not available).
 Just like in the Graph Manager UI, each operation inside a query batch is counted individually.